yugabyte/ybu/TFE/YBU-65/ybu-65.md

 Select "Save" to set the S3 bucket as the backup location.

-Next, you will designate the database to backup.
+Now that the S3 bucket has been configured in the Universe as the backup location, the next step will be to designate the database to backup.

 ### Assign the Database for Backup

-Navigate to the Universes Dashboard and select the Universe that contains the YSQL table you wish to backup.
+Navigate to the Universes Dashboard page and select the Universe that contains the YSQL table you wish to backup.

 Select the "Backups" tab on the Universe details page to display the following image:

 ![On the Backups tab, create a backup of the database.](./assets/images/300-create_backup_1600x700.png)

-Select the "Create Backup" button in the preceding page to navigate to a form as shown in the following image:
+Select the "Create Backup" button on the preceding page to navigate to a form as shown in the following image:

 ![Description of this action.](./assets/images/450-create_backup_form_1600x700.png)